Hyperbaric Oxygen Therapy in Ottawa | Canada Hyperbarics Skip to main content

 HBOT Facilities in Ottawa

 OHIP covers HBOT for all 14 recognised conditions at The Ottawa Hospital, and select eligible Independent Health Facilities may also bill OHIP for approved indications (eligibility varies by facility and indication; confirm directly with each clinic).
 Physician referral required.
-Terapia operates as a private clinic; confirm OHIP eligibility for your indication directly with the clinic.
+Terapia bills OHIP for the recognised indications; conditions outside the recognised list are not OHIP-funded and may be available on a self-pay basis, but availability varies and is not guaranteed, so confirm your specific indication directly with the clinic.

 Independent directory, no paid placements learn more